 We have an absolute blast!
 Please check out our Video Series from the RSR Dev Row Team 2016 and 2017 below.

 If you would like information about next year's camp or any other RSR program, please CONTACT US.

 What: A safe, supportive environment for young women to pursue athletic excellence and personal growth through leadership, emotional management and resilience training.

 How: All interested athletes must fill out a Ready Set Row application.
 Coach Holly personally interviews every applicant and her hometown coach during selection.
 The first round of selection will begin in February 2018 and will continue until all spaces are filled.
-Upon admission to the camp you will have 15 days to officially register and pay the non-refundable deposit for the camp.
+Upon admission to the camp you will have one week to officially register and pay the non-refundable deposit for the camp.
 Applications will be taken until May 20, 2018 or until all spots are filled.

 Note - athletes must be USRowing Championship members to compete at USRowing Club Nationals.
 Please be sure your membership is up to date and you have the USRowing waiver on file with your Championship membership.